briangonzalez/jquery.adaptive-backgrounds.js/README.md

 </CORSRule>
 ```

 For all images, you can optionally also include a cross-origin attribute in your image.
-This is not absolutely necessary since the `anonymous` origin is set in the Javascript code.
+This is not absolutely necessary since the `anonymous` origin is set in the Javascript code, but kudos to you for being a super-developer.

 ```html
 <img src="/image.jpg" data-adaptive-background='1' cross-origin="anonymous"/>